Find schools that offer these popular programs

 Career Outlook and Economic Forecast

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) expects slower-than-average growth in this field over the next several years.
-The BLS predicts 12% job growth for all computer support specialists over the 2014-2024 period.
-As of May 2015, the BLS reported that the median salary for computer repair technicians was $36,840 per year.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) expects a decline in growth in this field over the next several years.
+The BLS predicts a 2% decline for computer, automated teller, and office machine repairers over the 2016-2026 period.
+As of May 2017, the BLS reported that the median salary for computer repair technicians was $37,710 per year.